JasonTasharski/ProjectOne/README.md

 * Comment on events
 * Multiple wars (Naxal/JK/NE)
 * Multiple sources (meaning that the database would have to draw data from multiple APIs)
+* Be disappointed that Moshe Dayan wasn't hot despite having a badass eyepatch
 * More...